-The child and adolescent track is designed to provide specialized training for those students planning to work primarily with children and teens.
+The child and adolescent certificate is designed to provide specialized training for those students planning to work primarily with children and teens.
 These students still fulfill all licensure requirements and also are trained in working with adults.
 However, they receive systematic training in important areas needed to provide Christian counseling to children and adolescents.

-The courses required for a specialization in child and adolescent therapy include the following:
+The courses required for a certificate in child and adolescent counseling include the following:

+1 8 U

-CED/PSY 6412 Child and Adolescent Psychopathology (prerequisite) CED 6422 Counseling Children CED 7432 Counseling Adolescents CED 7442 Advanced Child and Adolescent Counseling
+CED/PSY 6412 Child and Adolescent Psychopathology (prerequisite)

+CED 6422 Counseling Children

+CED 7432 Counseling Adolescents

+CED 7442 Advanced Child and Adolescent Counseling